ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/how_rez_and_sphinx_are_linked.rst

 :doc:`init_command`, several changes happen behind the scenes.

-One of the changes, the most important change, happens in the generated `conf.py`_ file.
+One of the changes, the most important change, happens in the generated `Sphinx conf.py`_ file.
 In that file, these lines are added:

 .. _rez_sphinx bootstrap: